jsquyres/libfabric/man/fi_getinfo.3.md

   used to enforce ordering between operations that are not otherwise guaranteed by the underlying provider or protocol.

+*FI_MR_NOTIFY_INVALIDATE*
+: Indicates that the provider can create an event queue entry when registered memory has become invalid (e.g., if the memory has left the process).

 Capabilities may be grouped into two general categories: primary and secondary.
 Primary capabilities must explicitly be requested by an application, and a provider must enable support for only those primary